taylankoca/magicport-project-management-tool/README.md

 ```
 Update the `.env` file with your local environment configurations (e.g., database connection).

+For pusher you don't have to touch initial settings.

 #### 4. Generate Application Key
 Generate an application key by running the following command:
 ```bash